 To witness quantum advantage, the preparations are chosen by Alice as, $P_0$ generates the state $\ket{\psi_0}=\ket{+}=\frac{1}{\sqrt{2}}\left(\ket{0}+\ket{1}\right)$ and $P_1$ generates the state $\ket{\psi_1}=\ket{0}$.
 The measurements are chosen by Bob represented as observables are given by, $\overline{M}_0=\frac{1}{\sqrt{2}}\left(\sigma_z+\sigma_x\right)$ and $\overline{M}_1=\frac{1}{\sqrt{2}}\left(\sigma_z-\sigma_x\right)$ where $\sigma_z$ and $\sigma_x$ corresponds to Pauli-$z$ and Pauli-$x$ matrices respectively.
 Calculating the necessary probabilities to evaluate the success probability \eqref{sp} using the above chosen quantum states and measurements, we have

 Thus, the success probability is given by

-The existence of such strategies in quantum theory shows that in the above presented operational task, quantum theory outperforms classical strategies.
-Also, such a violation shows that the assumptions of no-overlap def-\ref{NO} and strong duality def-\ref{SD} are not compatible with quantum theory.
-Thus, it is impossible to construct any such ontological model of quantum theory which have the features of of no-overlap def-\ref{NO} and strong duality def-\ref{SD} together.
-However, there can exist some ontological model of quantum theory which violate either of the two assumptions.
-Some notable ontological models of quantum theory which violate the assumption of strong duality def-\ref{SD} but satisfy the assumption of no-overlap def-\ref{NO} are Beltrametti–Bugajski model \cite{BG} and Bell model \cite{BM}.
-Another class of ontological models like the Kochen-Specker model \cite{KS} and Spekkens toy theory \cite{Spekkens3} violate the assumption of no-overlap def-\ref{NO} but satisfy the assumption of strong duality def-\ref{SD}.
-In the next section, we show that how the notion of "universal classicality" implies all the other known notions of classicality.
+The existence of such strategies in quantum theory shows that quantum theory outperforms classical strategies in the above presented operational task.
+Also, such a violation shows that the assumptions of no-overlap (assumption-\ref{NO}) and strong duality (assumption-\ref{SD}) are not compatible with quantum theory.
+Thus, it is impossible to construct any such ontological model of quantum theory which have the features of no-overlap (assumption-\ref{NO}) and strong duality (assumption-\ref{SD}) together.
+However, some ontological models of quantum theory can exist that violate either of the two assumptions.
+Some notable ontological models of quantum theory that violate the assumption of strong duality (assumption-\ref{SD}) but satisfy the assumption of no-overlap (assumption-\ref{NO}) are Beltrametti–Bugajski model \cite{BG} and Bell model \cite{BM}.
+Another class of ontological models like the Kochen-Specker model \cite{KS} and Spekkens toy theory \cite{Spekkens3} violate the assumption of no-overlap (assumption-\ref{NO}) but satisfy the assumption of strong duality (assumption-\ref{SD}).
+In the next section, we show how the notion of ontic-distinguishability implies some of the well-known notions of classicality.